PaloAltoNetworks/pan.dev/products/ai-runtime-security/api/usecases.md

 1. Log in to Strata Cloud Manager ([SCM](http://stratacloudmanager.paloaltonetworks.com/)).
 2. Navigate to **Insights > AI Runtime Security**.
 3. Choose **Get Started** under the API section.
 4. Onboard AI Runtime Security API Intercept in SCM.
-(Admin guide link to be added at GA).
 5. Configure the AI security profile with below settings for all the use cases:

-- **Enable** all the 3 detection types (Prompt Injection Detection, Malicious URL Detection, and AI Data Protection).
+- **Enable** all three detection types (Prompt Injection Detection, Malicious URL Detection, and AI Data Protection).
 - Set **Action** to **Block** when the threat is detected.

 ![AI Security Profile](/swfw/manage-api-security-profiles.png)